 Inflammatory bowel disease (IBD) is swelling and irritation of the intestines.
 This can cause a range of symptoms including abdominal discomfort and problems breaking down food.
-Two forms of of IBD are:
+Two forms of IBD are:

 IBD is a lifelong illness.
 The symptoms may be constant or occur during flare-ups.
 There is no cure for IBD but treatments can help control symptoms.